gtosato/instagram/README.md

 -    Hero Icons to mock appearance of existing site
 -    Headless UI to manage modal popup

-This project was built to develop a better understanding of integrating Service Provider Authentication (Google) into an application.
+This project was built to develop a better understanding of integrating Service Provider Authentication (Google Authentication) into an application.
 It uses Next.js to simplify routing and a Firestore database to store user posts.
 It also uses Firebase Cloud Storage to store images uploaded by users.

 ## Build Steps